Skip to Site Header Skip to Main Content Skip to Footer

 Many athletes, regardless of their training experience, may not fully grasp the benefits of a relaxing pre-sleep routine.
 However, once they realize that such a routine can significantly boost their recovery and performance, they will be motivated to develop one.

-Calming activities before bed, such as reading, meditating, listening to music, or practicing gentle yoga, help signal to your body that it's time to wind down.
+Doing something relaxing before bed—like reading, meditating, listening to music), or practicing gentle yoga, can help signal to your body that it’s time to slow down.

 Monitoring Your Sleep: Why It Matters